Dog running / Canicross

 Does the dog always pull on the leash if it practices pulling sports?

-One concern for those considering starting pulling sports is whether the dog will start pulling on leash during everyday walks.
+One concern for those considering starting pulling sports is whether the dog will start pulling on the leash also on everyday walks.
 In practice, dogs do learn to distinguish from different equipment when they are allowed to pull properly and when not.
-Pulling harness feels very different on the dog than normal everyday walking gear, so it is easy for them to differentiate.
-It is logical for the dog that different harnesses are used on pulling runs than those used to teach polite walking without pulling in everyday life.
+Pulling harness feels very different on the dog than normal everyday walking gear, so it is easy for them to distinguish.
+It is logical for the dog that different harnesses are used on pulling runs than those used to teach walking nicely without pulling in everyday life.

-A dog that practices pulling sports does not automatically mean a dog that always pulls on leash.
-Practicing pulling sports is also a great way to channel an active dog’s energy into exercise.
-Thus, allowed pulling in pulling gear can very well also make everyday walks easier.
+A dog that practices pulling sports does not automatically mean a dog that always pulls on the leash.
+Practicing pulling sports is also a great way to channel an active dog's energy into exercise.
+Thus, allowed pulling in pulling gear can very well also make everyday walking easier.